By The Understood Team

 My Child Was Just Diagnosed With Auditory Processing Disorder.
 Now What?

-Understanding Auditory Processing Disorder
+The Difference Between Auditory Processing Disorder and ADHD

 @Concerned Grandmother: Thanks for your comment.
 According Ellen Koslo, Associate Professor of Otolaryngology at Columbia University Medical Center, experts have different opinions on when a child’s brain is mature enough to be diagnosed with APD.
 Some say as early as 4 years and others say not until 12.
 But the majority of experts say 6 is the earliest, and that it’s best to wait until a child is 7 or 8 years old.
 This is because children develop at different rates.